 Here the calendar sheet for the month of April (left), which shows the engagement of a senior couple during an excursion.
-Colors, patterns, headgear and hairstyles already correspond to our current understanding of Clothingby highlighting the importance of the characters.
+Colors, patterns, headgear and hairstyles already correspond to our current understanding of Fashionby highlighting the importance of the characters.
 On the calendar sheet for June (right) we long for the common people at work in tunics and work clothes.

 With the help of representations in manuscripts, one can see the change in the clothing of high personalities from the 9th century AD from strips of fabric often only draped over belts to tailor-made clothing that emphasized certain parts of the body and posture, such as the highlighting of the chest and shoulders of males.
 Women were not depicted until the 15th century, and when they were, then as goddesses, empress mothers, wives or servants.
 Since the High and Late Middle Ages and the Renaissance there have been more pictures, but often as decorative accessories for the social position of men and less for their own sake.
-But we see precious clothes, which underline social position and set them apart from the general people - which is what we understand today about Clothing fits.
+But we see precious clothes, which underline social position and set them apart from the general people - which is what we understand today about Fashion fits.

 Certain colors were reserved for the clothes of noble people, as the dyeing of the fabrics was complex and expensive, such as blue and red.
 Black was reserved for the nobility, especially since the time of Philip the Good of Burgundy (1396–1467).
 The common people wore beige and brown tones.